Golden Mask (Russian award): 2013–2021

 In 2017, upon the demise of Taratorkin, Igor Kostolevsky took over as president of the Golden Mask.
-That year, in the special programme ‘Golden Mask in Cinema’ 4 plays were shown on the big screen in 60 cities.
+That year, in the special programme "Golden Mask in Cinema", four plays were shown on the big screen in 60 cities.
 Over the years, about 200 theatre and music critics have been experts at the Golden Mask, and almost 500 professionals have served on the jury.
-The non-competitive projects of the award include ‘Golden Mask Online’, in 2021 broadcasts of this programme were watched by more than 900 thousand viewers.
-The list of nominees for the 2020-21 season included 81 performances by 67 theatres from 17 Russian cities.
+The non-competitive projects of the award include "Golden Mask Online".
+In 2021, more than 900 thousand viewers watched broadcasts of the programme.
+The list of nominees for the 2020–21 season included 81 performances by 67 theatres from 17 Russian cities.

-2022-present
+Since 2022

-The 2020-2021 season was marked by a record number of nominees: 81 performances, 67 theatres, and 290 individual nominations among more than 1,150 productions reviewed by expert councils.
+The 2020–2021 season was marked by a record number of nominees: 81 performances, 67 theatres, and 290 individual nominations among more than 1,150 productions reviewed by expert committees.
 By that time, the award had been given in 37 categories.

 In December 2022, Revyakina, who in early 2022 signed an open letter of theatre professionals against the invasion of Ukraine, was dismissed from her position.
 In August 2023, the Union of Theatre Workers announced that it would withdraw from the autonomous non-profit organization Golden Mask Award and Festival and would create its independent award and festival.
 By September of the same year, a new legal entity of the festival and a new directorate were formed.
-In December 2023 Vladimir Mashkov became the president of the Golden Mask, Igor Krok became the vice president.
-Mashkov announced new priorities of the award: to restore the trust of the professional community, the State and sponsors.
-According to the amended regulations of the award, the lists of candidates for expert councils and juries will have to be formed within the union, approved by its head and coordinated with the Ministry of Culture, while associations, guilds and other unions of theatre professionals will be deprived of the right to nominate candidates.
+In December 2023 Vladimir Mashkov became the president of the Golden Mask and Igor Krok became the vice president.
+Mashkov announced new priorities: to restore the trust of the professional community, the state and sponsors.
+According to the amended regulations, lists of candidates for expert committees and juries will have to be formed within the union, approved by its head and coordinated with the Ministry of Culture, while associations, guilds and other unions of theatre professionals will be deprived of the right to nominate candidates.
 The Union of Theatre Workers also plans to shorten the list of nominations.
-The long-list of the nominees for 2022-23 included 94 performances of drama theatre and puppet theatre and 21 performances of musical theatre.
+The long-list of the nominees for 2022–23 included 94 performances of drama theatre and puppet theatre and 21 performances of musical theatre.
 For the first time, no plays were brought to Moscow.
-No awards were presented in eight categories at the 2024 ceremony, notably, in Drama Theater category for Best Playwright, the one that had been won by ‘Finist the Brave Falcon’ by Evgenia Berkovich and Svetlana Petriychuk and for which both women were arrested in 2023 on allegations of justifying terrorism.
+No awards were presented in eight categories at the 2024 ceremony, notably, in Drama Theater category for Best Playwright, which had been won by Finist, the Brave Falcon by Evgenia Berkovich and Svetlana Petriychuk, and for which both women were arrested in 2023 on allegations of justifying terrorism.